khangdltUIT/khangdltUIT.github.io/_posts/2020-4-28-Linear-Regression-for-Machine-Learning.md

 * Nếu W0 == 0, đường thẳng y luôn đi qua gốc tọa độ.
 * Nếu W0 != 0, mô hình sẽ linh hoạt hơn bằng cách bỏ ràng buộc quan hệ giữa input và output là phải luôn đi qua gốc tọa độ O. Đại lượng W0 được gọi là bias.
 Kỹ thuật thêm 1 đặc trưng bằng 1 vào vector đặc trưng và ghép bias b vào vector hệ số w được gọi là bias trick.
+--
+Linear Regression often mentioned a more little bit complex relation when it has a free parameter W0( be also called b in some materials ).
+This relation is called affine.
+* If W0 == 0, the regression line ưill usually cross through the origin.
+* If W0 != 0, the model will be more flexible by removing the constraint relationship between features input and predicted output.
+The quantity W0 is called bias.
+The technique of adding one feature whose value is one and concatenate bias b to parameters vector w is called the bias trick.